 Examine Traditional Policies

-Instructors can go further and build multiple options into all assignments for all students.
-This kind of flexibility is central to learning motivation as well.
+This kind of flexibility is central to access and to learning motivation as well.
 Nira Hativa explains in Teaching for Effective Learning in Higher Education, “The more students believe they operate under their own control, the greater is their learning motivation.”
-Countless researchers in self determination theory agree that providing choice for learners is essential to creating autonomy.
-Likewise, Ken Bain and Robert Boice suggest in two extensively researched books that too much teacher control leads to problems in the classroom.
-Strict policies create counterproductive effects like resistant students.
+Researchers in self-determination theory widely agree that offering learners meaningful choices fosters autonomy.
+Similarly, Ken Bain and Robert Boice suggest that excessive teacher control leads to resistance, disengagement, and even hostility in the classroom.
+Strict policies can create precisely the opposite of what they intend.

 Begin with an Inclusive Learning Statement

 Beginning the syllabus with an inclusive learning statement emphasizes cooperation and flexibility for disabled and nondisabled students.
-Tara Wood and Shannon Madden provide an excellent resource called “Suggested Practices for Syllabus Accessibility Statements,” which gives examples of inclusive language.
-Here is one example that borrows liberally from their suggestions.
+Tara Wood and Shannon Madden’s excellent resource “Suggested Practices for Syllabus Accessibility Statements” gives multiple examples of inclusive language.
+Overall, they recommend that instructors:

-Sample Inclusive Learning Statement |
+| Sample Inclusive Learning Statement |

-Your success in this class is important to me.
+| Your success in this class is important to me.
 We will all need accommodations because we all learn differently.
 If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
-Together we’ll develop strategies to meet both your needs and the requirements of the course.
+Together, we’ll develop strategies to meet both your needs and the requirements of the course.
 I encourage you to visit the Office of Disability Services to determine how you could improve your learning as well.
-If you need official accommodations, you have a right to have these met.
+If you need official accommodations, you have the right to have these met.
 There are also a range of resources on campus, including the Writing Center, Tutoring Center, and Academic Advising Center. |

 Expand Deadlines